vinegarhq/vinegarhq.github.io/src/Sober/Installation/index.md

 ## Requirements

 Before using Sober, there are some requirements for your setup to be able to run Sober.
-The requirements are based on [Roblox's official minimum requirements for mobile](https://en.help.roblox.com/hc/en-us/articles/203625474).
+The requirements are based on [Roblox's official minimum requirements for mobile](https://en.help.roblox.com/hc/en-us/articles/203625474).<br>
 Other requirements include:

-- Processor: x86-64 CPU **with SEE4.2 support** (ARM64 devices are not supported at this time)
+- Processor: x86-64 CPU **with SEE4.2 support** (SEE4.2 is a mandatory requirement to run Roblox)
 - Graphics: Vulkan 1.1 or later. (or OpenGL ES 3.0 or later for OpenGL operation)
 - Flatpak installed on your system.

 > Sober is not distributed anywhere else but our self-hosted Flatpak repository.<br>
 If you don’t have Flatpak installed on your system, you can install it by going to [Flatpak's setup page](https://flatpak.org/setup/) and following the guide there.

+> At this time, Sober is not available for ARM64 devices at this time

 ## Instructions
 ### To install